codio/site/source/docs/misc/schoolscontent/organisation.html.md

 ## How Units are published and updated
 When an author publishes a Unit, a copy of the source project is made and stored separately in the Codio platform.
 Any subsequent changes to the source project will not be seen, so it is safe to make changes without concern for how these changes will affect students who are already working on a Unit.

-When you have finished updating the source project and are ready to update the Unit, you should find your Unit in its parent Module, press the Edit Units slider and then press Refresh Source.
+When you have finished updating the source project and are ready to update the unit, you should find your unit in its parent module, press the edit units slider and then press refresh Source.

 It could happen that a student starts on a Unit and afterwards the Unit's author updates the content.
 You should be aware that the student will not see any changes

 - while the author is updating the source project from which the Unit was taken
 - if the Unit is subsequently updated from its source project.
-In order for the student to see the modified unit, the student's Unit project should first be deleted and then the Unit restarted.
+In order for the student to see the modified unit, the student's unit project should first be deleted and then the Unit restarted.
 The drawback to this is that any assessments taken and the associated data is lost.